jebus197/CANDELA/README.md

 - **Blockchain Anchoring:** All behavioral updates and directives are recorded on a blockchain, ensuring auditability and tamper-resistance.
 - **Transparency:** Every change is visible and verifiable, supporting open governance and trust.
 - **Python-Based:** 100% Python implementation for easy integration and extensibility.
+- Anti-AI-Slop Features.
+Roadmaps takes us to a condition where the same technology can be flipped to ensure high quality human-only-centric content, incorportating a token reward system for content that meets the defined on-chain directive anchorred standard.

 ## Getting Started